 Each question should be divided into two to four parts and an indication of the raw marks available for each part of each question should be given on the question paper.

 C7.1

-Please see the Physics Part C examination conventions at https://weblearn.ox.ac.uk/portal/hierarchy/mpls/physics/teaching/undergrads/exammatters.
+Please see the Physics Part C examination conventions at https://canvas.ox.ac.uk/courses/67877/pages/ examination-matters?module_item_id=738728.

 3.2 Statistics Department Units: SC1-SC10